ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 3.
 Complete the pre-installation check
 {: #pre-install-check}

-SETH WILL CONFIRM IF ANY CHANGES TO THIS STEP - SHOULD STAY THE SAME APART FROM 3RD BULLET BELOW

 A Red Hat {{site.data.keyword.openshiftshort}} cluster administrator must complete this step.

 - If you are not an administrator, use the Share link to share the script with your cluster administrator.